 Organizations do not become AI-capable by training only their developers.
 AI adoption succeeds when everyone in the organization — regardless of technical background — can participate in, direct, and govern AI-assisted work.

-ODIN makes this possible not by dumbing down the technology, but by providing appropriate interfaces for different roles.
+Odin makes this possible not by dumbing down the technology, but by providing appropriate interfaces for different roles.
 The underlying system is the same: governed, audited, and accountable.
 The interaction layer adapts to the user.

 No command line required.
 No code required.
 Just clear objectives, structured workflows, and AI that works for you — not the other way around.
 For a deeper look at how the Academy Hub makes this learning process structured and measurable, read the Academy: where AI literacy begins.
 And to understand the interface that ties it all together, see meet LUNA: your organization's AI interface.
+For an overview of all six hubs and how they fit together, see six hubs, one brain: how Odin thinks.

 Start your journey today.
 Request access to see how non-technical users thrive in the Odin ecosystem.